About Me Button

 1969 Grande I traded a friend even up for the F150.
 I had the 1966 convertible and 1969 Grande at the same time for maybe 5 years as my best and most reliable Mustang time period.

 The 1969 Grande became a giant leak of everything.
 I stopped driving that waiting for repairs that never happened leaving my 1966 convertible as my only daily driver for a year or so, and accelerated its demise.
 The paint was failing.
+I was growing tired of the money drain keeping “old” cars running.
 With heading into another winter the awful Mustang heating system I wanted something new, more reliable and capable of driving in snow.

 I got my first brand new vehicle - a 1988 Bronco II.
 The 1966 convertible was being driven less and eventually not at all.
 That sat for years before I decided to sell it in about 1993 leaving me with no Mustangs and ending that era for me.

 The Bronco II was not overly reliable as well.
-2 transmissions – the first failed at 70,000 miles when I was still paying the loan on it.
-I installed a new motor at 210,000 when the transmission failed for the third time at 230,000 miles ending that.
+The transmission first failed at 70,000 miles when I was still paying the loan on it.
+It failed again at 160,000 miles.
+Some automatic transmissions shops I called would not even work on them they were so awful.
+I installed a new motor at 210,000 when the transmission failed for the third time at 230,000 miles ending my Bronco II era.
+But I liked it because it was higher than a car and turned really sharply for parking.
+The motor was a little lame though.

 2003 Escape I bought new and still have has been beyond extremely reliable.